 The Era of Stochastic Volatility

-As practitioners started to use Black-Scholes formula as industry-wide standard, criticism with regards to B&S volatility assumption grew, as it was well observed that volatility is far from being constant (it evolves and changes through time, and follows some kind of random process itself).
-In 1976 Latane and Rendelman published their paper “Standard Deviations of Stock Price Ratios Implied in Option Prices”, which suggested (for the first time) that implied volatility should be derived from traded option in the market (I.S.D — implied Standard Deviation).
-As practitioners liked B&S pricing model for its simplicity and robust (closed-form) solution, they were pretty reluctant to throw it out of the window, and started calibrating the model to fit their markets and assumption.
+As practitioners started to use the Black-Scholes formula as an industry-wide standard, criticism with regards to the B&S volatility assumption grew, as it was well observed that volatility is far from being constant (it evolves and changes through time, and follows some kind of random process itself).
+In 1976 Latane and Rendelman published their paper “Standard Deviations of Stock Price Ratios Implied in Option Prices”, which suggested (for the first time) that implied volatility should be derived from traded options in the market (I.S.D — implied Standard Deviation).
+As practitioners liked the B&S pricing model for its simplicity and robust (closed-form) solution, they were pretty reluctant to throw it out of the window and started calibrating the model to fit their markets and assumption.
 This is when the “Stochastic Volatility Era” begins…

-It wasn’t until Oct 19th, 1987 (Black Monday) that option traders fully comprehended that the assumption of flat volatility surface doesn’t hold water in financial markets, as there should be an additional cost to insure ourselves against adverse move in our stock portfolio.
+It wasn’t until Oct 19th, 1987 (Black Monday) that options traders fully comprehended that the assumption of flat volatility surface doesn’t hold water in financial markets, as there should be an additional cost to insure ourselves against an adverse moves in our stock portfolio.
 If we look at the Black-Scholes “theoretical” volatility surface it should look similar to this surface:

 We can trace the root of all modern stochastic volatility models to Heston’s 1993 paper, which offered a new, closed-form, approach for pricing bond options and foreign-exchange options under stochastic volatility dynamic.

 As not all asset classes were created equal, each asset class has its own nuances and standards, and therefore, different asset classes adopted different models to reflect assets’ dynamic: